ivobenedito/ivobenedito/README.md

 ### Hi there 👋

 #### Ask me about
-Software engineering, design, product development and team management.
+* Software engineering, design, product development and team management.
-I'm passionate about any of this topics, and it's intersection with real businesses and teams.
+* I'm passionate about any of the previous topics (and others), and it's intersection with real businesses and teams.

 #### Reach me @
 * [Email](mailto://ivobenedito@gmail.com)